Will ASB run during the 2020/2021 academic year?

 Participants apply online to the Alternative Spring Break program.
 The applications are reviewed, and selected applicants are contacted for a group interview.

-Teams are created based on a variety of factors, including the location/ project preference as indicated on the participants’ applications, the size of the project, having a balance of male and female students, and students’ previous experiences and differing programs and years of study.
-Traditionally each team is comprised of 12-18 student participants.
+Teams are created based on a variety of factors, including the location/ project preference as indicated on the participants’ applications, the size of the project, and having a balance of students who represent differing programs, years of study, and previous experience.
+Traditionally, each team is comprised of 10-16 student participants.

 Unfortunately, only current undergraduate students can apply to be participants.
 However, graduate students are encouraged to apply for the Team Advisor role.